AndrewFromMelbourne/raspidmx/README.md

 ## common

-Code that may be common to some of the demonstation programs is in this folder.
+Code that may be common to some of the demonstration programs is in this folder.

 ## building

 If you type make in the top level directory, the make file will build all the different programs in this repository.
-Each program has it's own make file, so you can build them individually if you wish.
+Each program has its own make file, so you can build them individually if you wish.

 You will need to install libpng before you build the program.
 On Raspbian